-- 33. (1) The convocation consists of the principal, the vice-principal, the deputy vice-chancellors, the registrars, former and present academic employees as set out in subparagraph (2) and all persons who are or become graduates of the University. - (2) Academic employees on the permanent staff of the University, professors emeriti and other retired academic employees who have been on the permanent staff in continuous employment for not less than 10 years immediately prior to retirement are members of the convocation.

-- The manner in which the president of the convocation is elected is grander gran pelitabeth situation set out in the Rules. - The functions and period of office of the president of the convocation are set out in the Rules. - (5) All the provisions necessary for the functioning of the executive committee of the convocation as well as the period of office of a member of the executive committee of the convocation are set out in the Rules. - The procedure and quorum for meetings of the convocation are set out in the Rules. - (7) The council may change the Rules only after consultation with the executive committee of the convocation.
+- 35. (1) The convocation consists of the principal, the vice-principal, deputy vice-chancellors, the registrars, former and present academic employees as set out in subparagraph (2) and all persons who are or become graduates of the University. - (2) Academic employees on the permanent staff of the University, professors emeriti and other retired academic employees who have been on the permanent staff in continuous employment for not less than 10 years immediately prior to retirement are members of the convocation. - (3) The manner in which the president of convocation is elected is set out in the Rules governing the convocation as may, from time to time, be determined by the council. - (4) The functions and period of office of the president of the convocation are set out in the Rules - (5) All the provisions necessary for the functioning of the executive committee of the convocation as well as the term of office of a member of the executive committee of the convocation are set out in the Rules. - (6) The procedure and quorum for meetings of the convocation are set out in the Rules. - (7) Meetings of the convocation are summoned and held in the manner and at times and for purposes as set out in the Rules. - (8) The convocation discusses and states its opinion upon any matters relating to the University including matters referred to it by the council. - (9) A secretary to the convocation is to be appointed as set out in the Rules. - (10) The council may change the Rules only after consultation with the executive committee of the convocation.

-STUDENTS AND DEGREES
+STUDENTS